Yeah Yeah Yeah (Blackpink song): Lyrics and production

 During a listening party on StationHead, Rosé shared how "fun" it was to write "Yeah Yeah Yeah" with member Jisoo, since they were "singing in front of a computer" and "brainstorming ideas" about "what’s this fun scenario that we could be writing about?".
-Blackpink's vocals were recorded at The Black Label in Seoul, South Korea, while the track's production was handled by VVN, Kush, R. Tee and Ido.
-"Yeah Yeah Yeah" is performed in the key of C minor with a tempo of 124 beats per minute in common time.
+Blackpink's vocals were recorded at The Black Label in Seoul, South Korea, while the track's production was handled by VVN, Kush, R.Tee and Ido.
+"Yeah Yeah Yeah" is performed in the key of C♯ minor with a tempo of 124 beats per minute in common time.

 "Yeah Yeah Yeah" is a pop-rock and synth-pop love song that incorporates additional pop elements, typical of the 1980s synth-disco sound.
-Described as new wave-esque by All Music, the song is a retro synths-driven track with a jagged, minimalist guitar riff and a bouncy, soaring dance breakdown in the chorus.
+Described as new wave-esque by AllMusic, the song is a retro synths-driven track with a jagged, minimalist guitar riff and a bouncy, soaring dance breakdown in the chorus.
 In the lyrics, Blackpink explore the apprehension and pain of falling in love again with someone completely unexpected.
 They keep hesitating: "What is this again?
 I don’t even know myself/ Why did you show up?
 What is it that I keep remembering", but ultimately want the lover to "just say yeah yeah yeah".
 Many critics compared its "light but upbeat" sound to the group's songs "Lovesick Girls", "Playing with Fire" and "Forever Young".